Water Heater Solutions

 A safety device known as a water heater expansion tank (sometimes called a thermal expansion tank) can help minimize the risk of pressure damage to the plumbing system.
 Since water expands when it is heated due to thermal expansion, the water heater creates extra water volume every time it heats water.

 A water heater expansion tank is necessary when you run a closed water system.
-Keeping in mind the possibility of contamination, closed systems are good, however, there is a down side.
-A closed system does not allow for water expansion caused by thermal expansion when water is heated by the water heater.
-Thermal expansion causes fluctuation in water pressure within the home water supply system, and can cause problems for water heaters, water piping and fixtures in the home.
-Therefore, you would need a water heater expansion tank to protect your system.
+Keeping in mind the possibility of contamination, closed systems are good.
+However, there is a downside.
+A closed system does not allow for thermal expansion when the water is heated.
+Thermal expansion causes fluctuations in the water pressure within the home water supply system.
+It can also cause problems for water heaters, water piping, and fixtures in the home.
+Therefore, you would need an expansion tank in order to protect your system.

 Hot Water Recirculation Pumps

 Is the water in your faucet or shower slow to heat up?
 If so, then it could be the first sign of a problem with your recirculation pump.
 Even if it seems as if the problem is with your heater, the recirculation pump is the more likely culprit.
 If “almost instant hot water” sounds good to you, but your home doesn’t have a recirculation loop, all is not necessarily lost.
 Adding a recirculation loop to your existing plumbing is possible.